 Winter is certainly on it’s way and we have some great reading to keep you warm this week.
-So get a cup of coffee, grab your tablet, sit next to the fireplace and start reading.
+So get a cup of coffee, grab your tablet, sit next to the fireplace and start reading about our SEO Insights.
 And by the way, speaking of tablets, we internally still have lots of discussions about which one to use.
 Marcus loves his new Surface, while i stay happily with my iPad.
 But that’s another story..

 On with this week’s news and views…

 - Larry Kim looked at what data you can get when you spend a billion Dollars in AdWords.
 He is in the end putting it into “5 Killer SEO Insights” (plus a bonus) and talked about lowering click prices, and raising amounts of clicks.
 Very interesting reading.